Si Te Vas (Pedro Fernández song)

-Si Te Vas ("If You Go") is a song written and performed by Mexican singer-songwriter Pedro Fernández.
+"Si Te Vas" ("If You Go") is a song written and performed by Mexican singer-songwriter Pedro Fernández.
 The song was released in 1995 as the second single from his album Mi Forma De Sentir (1994).
 The song was recognized by Broadcast Music, Inc. as one of the award winnings at the 1997 BMI Latin Awards.

 Grupo Cañaveral with Pedro Fernández duet version

-In September 2016 Pedro Fernández collaborated with Grupo Cañaveral for their upcoming 20-year anniversary album.
-The recording took place at the well-known Ragga Primitive Freedom bar in Plaza Antara, in Polanco, where the group led by Humberto and Emir Pabón, accompanied by Pedro Fernández recorded the song "Si Te Vas", authored by the Pedro and now with a Cumbia twist.
-Full story and performance link in referenced article.
+In September 2016, Pedro Fernández collaborated with Grupo Cañaveral for their upcoming 20-year anniversary album.
+The recording took place at the well-known Ragga Primitive Freedom bar in Plaza Antara, in Polanco, where the group, led by Humberto and Emir Pabón, accompanied by Pedro Fernández, recorded the song "Si Te Vas", authored by Pedro and now with a cumbia twist.